seclorum/SIMDsynth/README.md

 This code is a SIMD-accelerated audio synthesizer written in C++, using vectorized math to simulate polyphonic audio synthesis with filters, envelopes, LFOs, and sine wave oscillators.
 It's optimized for both x86-64 (SSE) and ARM64 (NEON) platforms.

 A basic "C" version of the synth is implemented in `simdsynth.cpp`, which can be tested during development with the `make test` target of the Makefile (requires `sox` to play samples from piped output).

-Additionally, a more sophisticated JUCE-based plugin wrapper is implemented to highlight the SIMD techniques in a JUCE context.
+This project will include a more sophisticated JUCE-based plugin wrapper to highlight the SIMD techniques in a JUCE context - however development is first done on the simdsynth.cpp command-line/standalone version of the synth, for the sake of simplicity - the JUCE plugin will be brought up to date once a few more features have been implemented in the standalone code.

-Additionally, you can listen to a demonstration of the current capabilities:
+To listen to a demonstration of the current capabilities, download the demo.mp3 file:

 <audio controls>
 	<source src="https://raw.githubusercontent.com/seclorum/SIMDsynth/main/demo.mp3" type="audio/mpeg">